vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Sorrow etc; and Wisdom, Folly, Love, Content- ment, Discontent, Greatness, Fatigue, Fame, Renunciation, Enjoyment, Friendship, Compas- sion, Aspiration of Release (mumukshā), Bash- fulness, Patience, Discrimination, Wish to Conquer, Softness, Forgival, Wish to do, Disgust, Imagination, Hypocrisy, Jealousy, Wish to kill, Cupidity, Vanity, Predilection, Prejudice, Dispute, (God-) Love (bhakti), Surrender (to God-prapatti), Lordship (or Power = Bhuti) etc.

 Similarly the innumerable Blessed Attributes of God (Bhagavan) are the amplifications of His Consciousness and Power, such as:-Knowledge, Power, Strength, Glory, Might and Light, Free- dom, Love, Gentleness, Rectitude, Friendliness, Impartiality, Compassion, Sweetness, Dignity, Magnanimity, Tactfulness, Patience, Courage, Valour, Bravery etc. Knowledge (Jñana) is that (quality) which is of the nature of universal understanding.
-Power (Šakti) is the capability of causing existence from non-existence.
+Power (Śakti) is the capability of causing existence from non-existence.
 Strength (Bala) is the capacity to endure.
-Glory (Aišvarya) is the capacity to rule.
+Glory (Aiśvarya) is the capacity to rule.
 Might (Virya) is imperturbation.
 Light (Tejas) is the

 14

 106

-YATINDRA-MATA-DĪPIKĀ

 [Advent

 power to resist.
-Freedom (Sau-šilya) is the capacity to mix freely with high and low.
+Freedom (Sau-śilya) is the capacity to mix freely with high and low.
 Love (Vatsalya) is the quality of finding good in evil, or the overlooking of fault.
 Gentleness (Mårdava) is the not bearing to be separated from one's dears.
 Rectitude (Arjava) is to be straight in thought, word and deed.
 Friendli- ness (Sauharda) is readiness to help others to the neglect of one's self.
 Impartiality (Sāmya) is to be equally accessible to all irrespective of their race, character or conduct.
 Compassion (Karunya) is the wish to repair others' ills to one's own detriment, or the inability to see others' sufferings.
 Sweetness (Madhurya) is to be sweet while nourishing, like milk.
 Dignity (Gambhirya) is the power which forbids the inquiry for deep motives underlying such acts as conferring abundance etc., on the devotees.
 Magnanimity (Audarya) is the feeling of dissatisfaction even after bestowing plenty.
 Tactfulness (Caturya) is the power to hide another's faults.
 Patience (Sthairya) is to be unruffled.
 Courage (Dhairya) is the power of permitting no waver, after decision.

 VII.]